TylerRenfro/portfolio-2023/_research-artifacts/remote-usability-testing.md

 ## Recorded Sessions

-Unable to share to respect participant policy and NDA agreements, but the sessions were recorded and documented.
+Unfortunately, to respect participant policy and NDA agreements they can't be shown, but the sessions were recorded and documented to share with the organization and stakeholders.

 <div class="not-prose">
   <p class="uppercase tracking-widest mb-10 text-md opacity-75">5 Participants</p>